 Posters are evaluated on three criteria at each judging level: originality, artistic merit, and expression of the theme.
-This year's theme is Lead With Compassion.
-Only one poster can be selected to represent the Katy Lions Club and advance to the District-level competition.
+This year's theme is Leading With Compassion.
+The Katy Lions Club are submitting 17 entries, one from each of the 17 Junior High Schools in Katy ISD, which advance to the District-level competition.
 It is important that the poster selected to advance meet all of the contest's rules and conditions.
-Once the winning poster is selected, we will forward it upward and onward as appropriate.
+Once the winning poster is selected by each school's competition and submitted to us, we will forward it upward and onward as appropriate.
 In order for your entry to be considered, your parent or legal guardian's signature must be on a waiver & signature sticker which is maintained by the Katy Lions Club.

 Contest Rules and Conditions: Entries not meeting the rules and conditions listed below will be disqualified:

 Only a Lions club can sponsor the contest in a school or organized, sponsored youth group, such as YMCA programs, Boys & Girls Clubs, Scouts, etc. Note: The contest cannot be held in youth groups that a Lions club sponsors, such as a Leo club or Scout unit.
 However, individual members of those groups (such as Leos or Scouts) may participate if the contest is held at their schools or other organized youth groups.

 The contest is open to students who will be 11, 12, or 13 years of age on November 15, 2022.
 Eligible birth dates are November 16, 2008 through November 15, 2011.